 Hanuman Ji is an important deity in Payagraj.
 I saw three of his temples that are ancient and very popular.

 Bade Hanuman Ji or Lete Hanuman Ji Temple

 This ancient temple is located close to Triveni Sangam.
 It is a part of Allahabad Fort built by Akbar, but it is accessible to the public.
 It is usually very crowded on Tuesdays, but during Kumbh Mela, every day was like a Tuesday.
 So, I stood in the queue to enter the temple.
 Slow queues let you observe the place in detail.
-I saw the temple compound all soaked on Kesari color – the color of Hanuman.
-A shop selling Rudraksha Mala, a wall mural and an ancient Banyan tree were all surrounded by people.
+I saw the temple compound all soaked in Kesari color – the color of Hanuman.
+A shop selling Rudraksha Mala, a wall mural, and an ancient Banyan tree were all surrounded by people.

 The temple steps took us down a few steps and there was this giant statue of Hanuman Ji in a lying down posture.
 No wonder he is called ‘Lete Hanuman Ji’.
-It is called ‘Bade Hanuman Ji’ for its big size and Qila Hanuman Ji for it is a part of fort premises.
+It is called ‘Bade Hanuman Ji’ for its big size and Qila Hanuman Ji for it is a part of the fort premises.
 The original image seems to be in black granite.
 But the Sindoor all over the body makes it look Sindoori.

 Khade Hanuman Ji or Hanuman Gufa

 Across the Sangam in a village named Jhusi, there is a fort called Ulta Qila.
 On top of the hill where the remains of the fort are is an ancient Hanuman temple inside a cave.
 You have to climb up the fort and then go down a couple of levels to see this ancient Hanuman Ji Murti.
 It is a simple Murti.